zjunlp/EasyInstruct/examples/kg2instruction/README.md

 ## Dataset Download and Use

-You can access it from [Hugging Face](https://huggingface.co/datasets/zjunlp/InstructIE) download the InstructIE dataset.
+You can download the InstructIE dataset from [Hugging Face](https://huggingface.co/datasets/zjunlp/InstructIE).

 ```json
 {